 Please keep in mind that these are only some of the issues to take care of after arrival with which our team can assist you if you choose our expat services in Greece.
-Settling in, learning the language, and becoming involved in your community will be important, especially for permanent residence and Greek citizenship, for those who are interested.
+Settling in, learning the language, and becoming involved in your community will be important, especially for permanent residence and Greek citizenship, including Greece citizenship by investment for property owners in the country, for those who are interested.

 Are you interested in moving to Greece?
 Our team presents a highlight of the country in figures: